Skip to main content

 What other resources can help pay for immunotherapy?

-Some pharmaceutical companies have programs to help pay for immunotherapy prescriptions if you have Part D coverage.
+Whether you have insurance, are underinsured, or don’t have coverage, some pharmaceutical companies have programs to help you pay for immunotherapy prescriptions if you have Part D coverage.
 Use this online tool to see if there’s a pharmaceutical assistance program for your cancer treatment.

-In addition, you may be able to get access to immunotherapy by participating in cancer clinical trials.
+In addition, you may be able to access immunotherapy by participating in cancer clinical trials.
 First, find a clinical trial that matches your diagnosis, stage, and treatment history.
-Then schedule an appointment to discuss your results.
+Then schedule an appointment to discuss your potential participation.

 why trust our exports reliability shield